I know right, we are in 2019!

 I am not going to ask you to list them, but there are a few we all have in common.

 Back in the day, I used to set myself these new year resolutions, “Big goals” and like most people decided they would fail before I even began.

 The thoughts that held me back

 “Who am I kidding” etc. etc.

-What I was lacking was stamina and persistence, not time or even ambition.
+What I was lacking was Consistency, Persistence and Action.

-Stamina and persistence are what will get you ahead, I know it might only feel like your moving at a snail's pace, but you will be moving every day, and in a year’s time you will be further ahead than if you put it off to one day or never at all.
+Consistency, Persistence and taking action are what will get you ahead, I know it might feel like sometimes your moving at a snail's pace, but you will be moving every day, and in a year’s time you will be further ahead than if you put it off to one day or never at all.